Glazzes/mapple/README.md

 - Classes that are meant to be created dynamically (the return type of your mapping method) must have a no args constructor.
-- `@Mapping` annotation is repeatable you can define as many as needed, it takes 2 string parameters `source` that refers to a class field in the argument you provided and `target` that refers to a field in the instance that will be dynamically of the specified return type.
+- `@Mapping` annotation is repeatable you can define as many as needed, it takes 2 string parameters `source` that refers to a declared field in the object you provided as argument and `target` that refers to a declared field in the object that will get created dynamically of the specified return type.